Synurbization: Resource-Based Drivers

+A raccoon is displaying opportunistic foraging by scrounging through the trash.
+Prospect Park (Brooklyn, NY).

 Anthropogenic resource availability in urbanized areas cultivates a new source of food, water, and shelter, which further encourages synurbization.
 For instance, nearly 30-50% of Chicago urban coyotes' diet comes from anthropogenic means.
 Additionally, American White Ibises visit cities because of the increase in food sources.
 Food easily accessible promotes increases in birth rates and less energy expenditure required to search for food; therefore, increases in aggregation and spatial fidelity occur.
 However, urban foraging leads to unintended consequences with more wildlife-human interactions, diversion from wildlife's natural dietary intake, and many more negative consequences.
 For example, with more birds or fowl, there's greater disease transmission (pathogens spread more easily when condensing populations).
 Additionally, anthropogenic resources lead to nesting/sheltering opportunities for various animals.
 From nesting in trees to garbage and rooftops, yellow-legged gulls nest more often in urbanized environments than in traditionally suitable areas.
 However, even with such resources, food resource restriction is possible for those developing within niches relying on diminished prey that is not as common in urban settings, which was the case in one study conducted on the brown anole lizard.
 Furthering this notion, synurbization can create a phenomenon of population-based dietary specialization, where studies of urban coyotes and sympatric rodents find different means of feeding strategies and niche diversification based on humans' feeding opportunities.

+Two house sparrows (Passer domesticus) foraging for food left behind by humans outside a cafe in New Zealand.